Are you accidentally sabotaging your own Tax Incentive application?

 However, consistently achieving well-written and compliant AusIndustry applications is not difficult – assuming the required experience and expertise is available.

-Find a diligent and competent tax incentive consultant with solid technical skills and STEM (Science, Technology, Engineering and Math) qualifications.
-Such a consultant can help ensure that none of the problems noted above arise.
+Find a diligent and competent tax incentive consultant with solid technical skills and STEM (Science, Technology, Engineering and Maths) qualifications.
+Such a consultant can help ensure that none of the problems noted above arises.
 The consultant will:

 - Ensure that you have provided sufficient technical explanation to allow a compliant and coherent application to be drafted.